Electrophysiological techniques for clinical diagnosis: Electroencephalography (EEG)

 Electroencephalography is the measurement of brain activity through the surface of the scalp.
 Electroencephalography data can be viewed as a qualitative wave form, or it can be further processed through analytical procedures to produce quantitative electroencephalography (qEEG).
 If qEEG data is mapped from multiple parts of the brain then it is a topographic qEEG (also known as brain electrical activity mapping or BEAM).

-If EEGs are recorded after intentionally stimulating the brain, then the resulting data is called a event related potential.
+If EEGs are recorded after intentionally stimulating the brain, then the resulting data is called an event related potential.
 The firing of neurons throughout the brain has been known to have localized relationships to certain functions, processes and reactions to stimuli.
 With proper equipment it is possible to locate where in the brain neurons have been activated and measure their event related potentials.
 Event-related potentials can be classified as either: sensory, motor or cognitive.

 EEGs can be used to diagnose and monitor brain diseases such as: